-Since 2008 we have co-designed technologies in rural Namibia for the purpose of Indigenous Knowledge (IK) collection, representation and transfer across generations with rural ovaHerero community members in Eastern Namibia.
+Since 2008 we have co-designed technologies in rural Namibia for the purpose of Indigenous Knowledge (IK) collection, representation, transfer across generations and safeguarding with rural indigenous communities in Namibia.
 We deconstruct the tensions that occur between Western imprinted technology and the digital representation of Indigenous Knowledge in theory and practice.
 Assumptions regarding methods considered appropriate, as well as concepts and techniques are revised.

 Design decisions need to be determined and negotiated within local contexts and an indigenous epistemology…